albar965/littlenavmap-manual/README.md

 #### Theme {#theme}

-Be aware that all the online maps here are delivered from free services which cannot guarantee any download speed or availability.
-In any case it is easy to deliver and install a new online map description without creating a new _Little Navmap_ release.
-See [Creating or adding Map Themes](#creating-or-adding-map-themes) for more information on this.
+Please note that all the online maps are delivered from free services therefore fast download speeds and high availability cannot be guaranteed.
+In any case it is easy to deliver and install a new online map source without creating a new _Little Navmap_ release.
+See [Creating or adding Map Themes](#creating-or-adding-map-themes) for more information.

 ##### OpenStreetMap {#openstreetmap}